FusionAuth/fusionauth-site/site/_posts/2020-12-23-auth-facade-pattern.md

 FusionAuth is a great choice for an auth facade.
 It runs anywhere, integrates with both SAML and OIDC as well as other upstream providers, provides a single, rich interface for your developers, and is well documented.

 To begin implementing the auth facade with FusionAuth, review the FusionAuth [Identity Provider](/docs/v1/tech/identity-providers/) and [Connector](/docs/v1/tech/connectors/) documentation to make sure that your client's identity providers are supported.
 [Contact us](/contact/) if they aren't; we'd love to learn more.
-You can also read a case studies of customers using FusionAuth in this fashion, such as this one from [Unsupervised](/resources/unsupervised-case-study.pdf) (PDF).
+You can also read case studies of customers using FusionAuth in this fashion, such as this one from [Unsupervised](/resources/unsupervised-case-study.pdf) (PDF).

 If you think FusionAuth fits your needs, [download FusionAuth](/download/), kick the tires and build a proof of concept.

-If you are interested in packaging it as part of your application, please [contact us]](/contact/) to discuss a resellers agreement.
+If you are interested in packaging it as part of your application, please [contact us](/contact/) to discuss a resellers agreement.